sodafoundation/architecture-analysis/arch-design/multicloud/BucketManagement.md

 ##### Functional Requirements

+##### Bucket Operations

-1. Create buckets or.and folders in various cloud providers.
+1. Create buckets or/and folders in various cloud providers.
 Ex: Aws, gcp, azure

 2. Delete bucket or/and folder from various cloud providers.
 Ex: Aws, gcp, azure